HugoVarloud/assignment-planity/README.md

 -Mui

 Setup / Installation: 💻
-Dans /planity/server - cli : npm run start
+Dans /planity/server - run cli : npm i && npm run start <br/>
-Dans /planity/client - cli : npm run dev
+Dans /planity/client - run cli : npm i && npm run dev <br/>

 Approach: 🚶
 I focused more on the upload and download and interface experience than the csv handle that I kept as a final task (still in development).